F30

 Frequently Asked Questions

-ICD-10-CM code F30 represents "Manic episode".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code F30 represents “Manic episode”.
+It is classified under Chapter 5: Mental, Behavioral and Neurodevelopmental Disorders and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is F30 a billable code?